gaidardzhiev/tortoise/readme.md

 HALT
 ```

-When I assemble the code and pass the binary to the emulator, the following output shows the CPU executing instructions step by step:
+Upon assembling the code and loading the resulting binary into the emulator, the subsequent output illustrates the CPU executing each instruction in a step by step manner.
 ```
 make run_asm_test
 ./as assembler/logic.asm assembler/logic.bin